 Exercise intolerance, fatigue and dyspnea are the most common symptoms.
 As the disease progresses, patients may report chest pain, dizziness, leg swelling and lightheadedness.

 When the disease is severe, it can lead to syncope.
-Many of these symptoms can start very mild and progress with time.
-Many of the symptoms are similar to other diseases.
-CTEPH is often underdiagnosed and/or misdiagnosed as one of these other disease processes.
+Symptoms can start very mild and progress with time and are similar to other diseases.
+This makes CTEPH difficult to diagnose, especially in its early stages.

 When to See Your Doctor